 NEC works to promote healthy families.

-- Nome Preschool Scholarships are available to NEC tribally-enrolled children.
-Applications are available at our main office at 200 West 5th Ave. in Nome or can be printed here: Nome Preschool Scholarship Application.
+- Child Care Assistance is available to tribally-enrolled children ages 4 weeks through 12 years old.
+Applications are available at our main office at 200 W 5th Ave in Nome or can be printed off

-- Our Relative Child Care Program enables grandparents, aunts, uncles, or siblings to get paid for watching a relative’s children while the relative is at work—as long as the care provider lives in a separate household from the children.
-This program is made possible by the federal Child Care and Development Fund.
+- Our Relative Provider Program enables grandparents, aunts, uncles, or siblings (living in separate household) to get paid for watching a relative’s child(ren) while the relative is engaged in an eligible activity.
+Eligible activities include a minimum of 20 hours participating in, work, job search, enrolled in an education or job training program, conducting subsistence activities, or enrolled in a treatment program.
+This program is made possible by federal Child Care and Development Fund.
 Feel free to call or email us for details.
-Apply in person at our main office or fill out and print a Relative Child Care Program Application application here.
+Apply in person at our main office or fill out and print a Relative Provider Program Application here (Relative Provider Program Application).

 Do you have questions about any of our Youth Services programs?
 Please feel free to call (907)443-2246 or use the contact form below.